18F/api-standards/README.md

 ## About These Standards

 These standards are forked from the [18F API Standards](https://github.com/18F/api-standards).
-They are also influenced by several other sources, including the [White House API Standards](https://github.com/WhiteHouse/api-standards), and several from the private sector.
+They are also influenced by several other sources, including the [White House API Standards](https://github.com/WhiteHouse/api-standards) and best practices from the private sector.

 ### The standards are a roadmap not a roadblock